 Metric 21 Percentage of inactive consumers Description Inactive consumers are defined here as consumers who have neither switched supplier/product nor actively searched for better deals.
-As a proxy, consumers considered as inactive have contracted with either a default supplier or a supplier of last resort or an incumbent supplier with or without regulated prices depending on the national context.
+As a proxy, consumers considered as inactive are contracted on a default contract and have not made a choice of supplier in the market.
+The definition of default contract depends on the national context.
+What constitutes a default contract should be clearly specified when undertaking the assessment.
 Purpose The metric is used to measure the lack of consumer involvement in the market.
 Inactive consumers represent the share of consumers that do not actively participate in liberalised market processes.
-Inactive consumers may lack the opportunity to participate in liberalised market processes altogether depending on the national context .The metric can help inform NRAs' policies aimed at improving the level of consumer engagement and stimulating competitive pressure on suppliers.
+Inactive consumers may lack the opportunity to participate in liberalised market processes altogether depending on the national context.
+The metric can help inform NRAs' policies aimed at improving the level of consumer engagement and stimulating competitive pressure on suppliers.
 Source of data Information requests to retailers (incumbents, default suppliers, or suppliers of last resort) and regulated companies.
 Consumer surveys can also be used.
-Quantification Number of consumers who have not switched supplier for the last 3 years and are with the incumbent/default supplier/supplier of last resort on a standard contract.
+Quantification Number of consumers who have not switched supplier for the last 3 years and are contracted on a default contract.
+What constitutes a default contract should be clearly specified when undertaking the assessment.
 Inactive consumers are measured separately for gas and electricity.
 Inactive consumers are measured separately for household and business consumers.
 Number of consumers who have never switched (based on survey data).
 Number of consumers who have not actively searched for better deals within the last 3 years (based on survey data).

+Frequency This metric should be measured annually.
 Unit of measure Percentage: Number of inactive consumers relative to the total number of supplier meter points/customer accounts.
 Percentage: Number of consumers who have never switched relative to number of consumers.
 Percentage: Number of consumers who have not actively searched for better deals relative to number of consumers.
 Data completeness Issues with availability of survey data are foreseeable.